pgmartin11/StockMarketPortfolioTwo/readme.txt

 Notes
 -----
-The methods within the persistence and business logic classes implement all the features described in this project proposal.
+The methods within the persistence and business logic classes implementall the features described in this project proposal.

 The presentation layer is incomplete but contains the JSPs listed below and associated servlets